gramineproject/graphene/Documentation/devel/performance.rst

   arguments to system calls, so there is no need in additional checks.
 - ``sgx.preheat_enclave = 1`` -- pre-fault all enclave pages during enclave
   initialization.
 This shifts the overhead of page faults on non-present enclave pages from runtime to enclave startup time.
+Using this option makes sense only if the whole enclave memory fits into EPC.

 If your application periodically fails and complains about seemingly irrelevant things, it may be due to insufficient enclave memory.
 Please try to increase